Use this document to resolve problems that occur when you install Adobe Premiere Elements or Photoshop Elements.

 Log on as an administrator to perform these tasks.

-Important: If you are running Windows 7 or Vista, some of these procedures initiate a User Account Control dialog box.
+Important: If you are running Windows Vista and later, some of these procedures initiate a User Account Control dialog box.
 Read the details in the dialog to determine if you want to continue.
-If you choose to cancel the dialog, then you can't continue with that troubleshooting step.
+If you choose to cancel the dialog box, then you can't continue with that troubleshooting step.

 1. Make sure that the system meets the minimum requirements for the product you are installing.